veronicamerrick91/SoberStayfinal/replit.md

 ## Overview

-Sober Stay is a comprehensive web platform that connects individuals seeking recovery housing (tenants) with verified sober living providers.
-The application facilitates the entire journey from property discovery to application submission, with robust admin oversight and communication tools.

-The platform serves three distinct user roles:
+Sober Stay is a web platform connecting individuals seeking recovery housing (tenants) with verified sober living providers.
+It manages the entire process from property discovery to application submission, supported by robust admin oversight and communication tools.
+The platform serves tenants, providers, and administrators, facilitating listing management, application review, and user management.
+It is a full-stack TypeScript application designed for rapid development and deployment.
-- **Tenants**: Browse listings, submit applications, message providers, schedule tours
-- **Providers**: Create and manage listings, review applications, communicate with prospective tenants
-- **Admins**: Oversee all platform activity, moderate listings, review reports, manage users

-This is a full-stack TypeScript application built for rapid iteration and deployment on Replit.

 ## User Preferences